gil2/ds-dag-framework/README.md

 To have one dag use another dag's output as its input, set its DagConfKeys.INPUT_DAG parameter.

-Put the orchestrators' configurations in section parallel to the dags.
+Put the orchestrators' configurations in section parallel to the DAGs.

-Here's the code from the previous example, but now with an orchestrator that will run the dags at 3:15 UTC every morning, using the first dag's output as the second dag's input.
+Here's the code from the previous example, but now with an orchestrator that will run the dags at 3:15 UTC every morning, using the first DAG's output as the second dag's input.

 ```python
 # Create Airflow dags using the DS Dag Framework